merlos/panatrans-api/README.md

 [![Test Coverage](https://codeclimate.com/github/merlos/panatrans-api/badges/coverage.svg)](https://codeclimate.com/github/merlos/panatrans-api)

 ## About
-Panatrans is a collaborative project to allow the users of the panamenian public transport to create a dataset with the information of the stops and routes available in the City of Panama (which is currently inexistent).
+Panatrans is a collaborative project to allow the users of the Panamanian public transport to create a dataset with the information of the stops and routes available in the City of Panama (which was inexistent at the time the project started).

-This project is based in the premise that open software and open data are the key of innovation.
+This project is based on the premise that open software and open data are keys on innovation.

-Collaborative user generated content is another key concept of the project, and in that sense, the API provides universal read and write access to content.

-Related Projects that may interest you:

-1. __[panatrans-dataset](https://github.com/merlos/panatrans-dataset)__: dataset to be used with this API.
+Panatrans is divided in four components:

+1. __[gtfs_api](https://github.com/merlos/panatrans-dataset)__: The data model.
+It is an implementation of the [GTFS Specification](https://developers.google.com/transit/gtfs/reference/) in ruby on rails as an engine.
+2. __[panatrans-api](https://github.com/merlos/panatrans-api)__: It is the server side that populates a JSON API based on the data model of gtfs_api.
+Also written in ruby on rails.
-2. __[panatrans-web](https://github.com/merlos/panatrans-web)__: A javascript web client and editor that makes usage of this API.
+2. __[panatrans-web](https://github.com/merlos/panatrans-web)__: A javascript web client that makes usage of panatrans-api.
+It is an angularjs application.
+3. __[panatrans-dataset](https://github.com/merlos/panatrans-dataset)__: It is the GTFS feed of the Panamanian public transport.

-# API Specification V1.0 beta
+# API Specification V1.1 beta
 Specification for developers that plan to make a service or a mobile application based on this API.

 This is a JSON RESTful API.